 Before children join our school, we visit them in their existing educational setting and give them the opportunity to tell us about their friendships, learning behaviour and interests.
 We also liaise closely with infant school staff to ensure a smooth transition, tailoring the process to suit individual needs.
+Documentation pertaining to a child's needs and support are shared between schools.
 Carefully selected buddies support the children as they begin their junior school journey.
 As children near the end of their time at Busbridge, transition meetings between the SENCo, class teachers and appropriate secondary school staff are carefully planned so that information is shared to support children's transition.
 SEND support documentation is given to children's secondary schools and if required, extra transition visits and support strategies can be put in place.